 At the beginning of each school year, you are required to send the following information to the local public school superintendent: a) the name and age of each child enrolled in your school, b) the number or name of the school district and the city or township and county where the parent lives, c) the name and address of the parent, and d) the name and age of any child enrolled in the school who is not in regular attendance.

 The Michigan Department of Education is authorized to request, in writing, your nonpublic school’s records of pupil enrollment, courses of study, and qualifications of teachers.
 You do not need to submit this information unless it is requested in writing.
 Michigan State Form SM-4325 has been developed by the Department of Education for use in reporting this information; for the benefit of our members, HSLDA has a copy of the form available here.
-Please call or email us if you have any questions about this.
+Members may call or email us with any questions.
+To become a member of HSLDA, click here.

 Children in nonpublic schools must be taught mathematics, reading, English, science, and social studies in all grades.
 They must also be taught health and physical education.